 4. Your submission is an agreement that should your entry win; you will provide either a visual, audio or live reading of your winning entry as soon as notification of your placement as a winner of the contest has posted.

-5. All submissions should include a cover letter with:
+5. All submissions should include

 • your name